csalmeida/ruby-fundamentals/README.md

 ## Loops

-Used to repeat a block of code over again, the simplest loop in Ruby is comprised of the `loop`, `do` and `end` keyword.
+Used to repeat run a block of code multiple times, the simplest loop in Ruby is comprised of the `loop`, `do` and `end` keyword.

 ```ruby
 loop do